Amika Review: What’s Worth It, What’s Not, and What to Buy Instead

 Rating: 73/100

 Why skip: Preservatives like Phenoxyethanol + Sodium Benzoate can irritate sensitive skin.
-Loaded with fragrance.
 Not worth it when gentler color-safe conditioners exist.

-If you have colored hair and sensitive skin, I’d recommend finding a more gentle, fragrance-free option.
+If you have colored hair and sensitive skin, I’d recommend finding a gentler option.
+This is one I would not spend money on again.

 Amika vs. Competitors